alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/developer_tool_metrics.md

 - Fauna: Used by 3,500 development teams.
 As of April 2023.
 [Source](https://fauna.com/about).
 - Appsmith: Used by 10,000+ teams.
 As of April 2023.
 [Source](https://www.appsmith.com/)
 - Codecov: Used by 29,000+ organizations.
 As of April 2023.
 [Source](https://about.codecov.io/)
+- Vanta: Used by 5,000 customers.
+As of May 2023.
+[Source](https://www.vanta.com/resources/vanta-security-team)